Dani5inq/Club-website/README.md

 # Club-website
-This is one of the first webpages i build it is a simple webpage, it contains only:
+This is one of the first webpage i built, it is a simple and responsive webpage of a cycle club, it contains only:
 + HTML
 + CSS